andreassimon/Blog/Proposals/AgileTestingDays2012.md

 agile contexts.
 Besides, he explores and promotes innovative ideas as a start-up entrepreneur.

-His passion for integrating test-driven and model-driven development techniques in agile projects stems from his diploma thesis that became published as a conference paper earlier this year.
+His passion for integrating Test-Driven and Model-Driven Development techniques in agile projects stems from his diploma thesis that became published as a conference paper earlier this year.
 He is one of the organizers of the recently founded, regional Software Craftsmanship Communities in Germany.